ilyaselh/agency/src/blog/8-seo-tips-for-web-localization-for-global-markets.md

 ### 5. Don't Forget All Your Website Elements

-While some website elements may be hidden from visitors, such as META and TITLE tags), it’s important to also adjust these items to local requirements.\
+While some website elements may be hidden from visitors, such as META and TITLE tags, it’s important to also adjust these items to local requirements.\
 \
 You should also take the time to consider whether you wish to localize your URLs, or create a sub-domain of your original website.
 Many companies choose to indicate language changes in the URLs text.